WHAT ARE HEMORRHOIDS?

 Grade Three: Prolapse that must be pushed back in by the patient

 Grade Four: Prolapse that cannot be pushed back in by the patient (often very painful)

 Bleeding attributed to internal hemorrhoids is usually bright red and can be quite brisk.
-It may be found on the wipe, dripping into the toilet bowl, or streaked on the BM itself.
+It may be found on the toilet paper, dripping into the toilet bowl, or streaked on the stool itself.
 Not all patients with symptomatic internal hemorrhoids will have significant bleeding.
 Instead, prolapse may be the main or only symptom.
 Prolapsing tissue may result in significant irritation and itching around the anus.
-Patients may also complain of mucus discharge, difficulty with cleaning themselves after a BM, or a sense that their stool is “stuck” at the anus with BMs.
-Patients without significant symptoms from internal hemorrhoids do not require treatment based on their appearance alone.
+Patients may also complain of mucus discharge, difficulty with cleaning themselves after a stool, or a sense that their stool is “stuck” at the anus with BMs.
+Patients without significant symptoms from internal hemorrhoids do not require treatment based on their presence alone.

 ANAL SKIN TAGS